-I do like a bit of imaginative repurposing of buildings, and the Sala Canal Isabel II by Rios Rosas metro is an example par excellence.
+I do enjoy the imaginative repurposing of buildings, and the Sala Canal Isabel II by Rios Rosas metro is great example.

 Once upon a time, the water pressure in this neighbourhood wasn’t all that, and so this water tower was built to deal with the problem.
 Since then, engineering and plumbing and other such mysterious things have improved, and so, what to do with such a pretty, domed tower?